15,115 square metres

 This fifty-four-metre-high residential tower became the world’s tallest mass-timber hybrid building when it was completed in 2017.
 As the first of its kind, the project received international recognition and media coverage for expanding the possibilities of tall wood construction, reflecting a global-wide interest in more sustainable ways to construct high-rise buildings for high-density living.
 It is now home to over four hundred students made up of over 270 studios and 33 four-bedroom units.
 Common spaces for social gatherings and studying envelop students with exposed wood, while offering them breathtaking views of Vancouver’s Burrard Inlet.
-The eighteen-storey structure is an innovative and efficient system of Douglas-fir glue-laminated timber (glulam) and parallel stand lumber (PSL) columns that directly support 5-ply cross-laminated timber (CLT) floor panels without the need for downstand beams.
+The eighteen-storey structure is an innovative and efficient system of Douglas-fir glue-laminated timber (glulam) and parallel strand lumber (PSL) columns that directly support 5-ply cross-laminated timber (CLT) floor panels without the need for downstand beams.
 A steel connector allows for a direct load transfer between the columns and provides a bearing surface for the CLT panels.
 The building envelope is a prefabricated panel system clad with wood fibre high-pressure laminate.

 While the height of the wood structure is unprecedented, in all other respects the design is deliberately straightforward, demonstrating that timber construction can be a highly efficient, safe, repeatable, and reliable approach to high-rise construction.
 The seventeen storeys of mass timber sit on a single-storey concrete podium.
 The mass timber components are encapsulated in drywall for added fire resistance.
 This ensured quick code approvals and met tight schedule constraints.
 Inside the building, warm wood finishes are used on the ground floor and in the social and study spaces.
 Glulam columns are left exposed in the upper-level amenity lounge, hallways feature wood doors, and elevator lobbies are finished in the same wood fibre cladding panels used on the exterior.